Ta1sty/Bachelorarbeit/docs/index.md

 Traversal shaders offer a couple of improvements to raytracing, especially regarding memory and performance, they also have a couple of niche uses as well.
 For this thesis I focused on the two following applications:
-  - Multi-level instancing: Traversal of an accelleration structrure behaves like tree traversal, it is possible to specify an acceleration structure as a leaf node of another.
+  - Multi-level instancing: Traversal of an acceleration structure behaves like tree traversal; it is possible to specify an acceleration structure as a leaf node of another.
 In that case we can keep continuing this way as long as we want.
 Below is an example that explains it.
-  - Level-of-Detail: (LoD) is a common practice to reduce performance impact of faraway objects.
+  - Level-of-Detail: (LOD) is a common practice to reduce performance impact of faraway objects.
 It swaps the meshes of those objects with lower resolutions and keeps improving resolution as the observer comes closer.
 In the regular case the selected level of detail must be precalculated before each frame.
 However, with traversal shader it is possible to select the level of detail dynamically.

 <p align="center">Multi-level instancing</p>
 <p align="center">